varigence/docs/bimlflex/reference-documentation/UseTryCastConversion.md

 # Use TRY_CAST Conversion

-Determines whether the SELECT to STAGE table uses TRY_CAST and TRY_CONVERT.
+Determines whether the select-to-stage tables use TRY_CAST and TRY_CONVERT.

 Notes:
 * This setting is part of the `Staging` settings category.
 * The default value for this setting is `N`.